 Dublin is one of the best destinations in Europe when traveling solo.
 The Irish capital city is located near Ireland’s east coast, at the mouth of the River Liffey.
 It was once settled by interloping Vikings and is famous for its marvelous museums and (literally) ancient pubs with traditional live music.

 The city has a rich heritage and enthralling history that is worth exploring – and it’s all best explored on a solo journey.
 You can also visit the Guinness Storehouse, just like a beer lover’s Disneyland, which will make the (drunk) child within you come out.
 Kilmainham Gaol, a beautifully preserved old prison, is also a fantastic day out.

 Once you get used to the narrow, winding, cobbled streets, Dublin is an incredibly accessible city.
 Public transportation is reasonably priced and prolific, and Dublin is bike-friendly and walkable.
 Not only that, it provides easy access to some of Ireland’s gorgeous beaches and national parks.

 Another reason Dublin is one of the best solo travel destinations is that the city can be a bit expensive as far as the accommodation is concerned – don’t expect to find anything half decent for less than $100 a night.
 One of several top castle hotels in Ireland, the Clontarf Castle Hotel is a great place to treat yourself like a King or Queen on your solo trip.

 5. Rio de Janeiro, Brazil

 It is one of the most breathtaking cities in the world and one of the stereotypical destinations for a solo traveler on a sabbatical.
-The things which make the city beautiful are its mountains, beaches, forests, and Christ the Redeemer looming over this unique city.
+The things that make the city beautiful are its mountains, beaches, forests, and Christ the Redeemer looming over this unique city.
 A solo walking tour to JC is a great way to get some views of this incredible place and meet fellow travelers.